redFrik/udk17-Digital_Harmony/udk170629/README.md

 remember you can also select a few objects and let them be the children of a single object. so some spheres circle around other spheres. do this by drag&drop in the hierarchy window. see left hand side of the screenshot right above.

+note that if you have a complex scene or slow computer the graphics might slow down the audio panning and it will not sound as good (if the framerate is low or unregular we hear that the sound is jumping). also your sounds might pan around faster on a faster computer or have hickups if you run something else in the background. so in general it is not a good idea to move sounds around using a graphics program - it'll work if you watch the framerate and keep the scene and objects simple, but better is to use an audio program like supercollider...

 multichannel
 --